-Strengths Weaknesses Opportunities Threats S W Ο Т Significant Community Potential Abundance of potential for businesses to come in with presence of vacant land and buildings Traffic Flow (People can get through town fairly quickly) Proximity to Fort Bragg and city life Quiet, small-town feel Diverse community Community pride Natural resources and beauty of local parks and trails Lunch food scene Lack of restaurants and outdoor dining Lack of grocery options Lack of retail options Lack of nearby medical facilities Lack of cohesive city management Traffic and speeding issues Connectivity issues Inability to keep local businesses Lack of access to local businesses due to traffic and built environment Dilapidated street infrastructure Poorly managed water lines Beautification standards No economic development plan No vision Expansion to community facilities such as a community swimming pool or skating rink Bring back public transit Need town beautification efforts Provide more family events Redevelopment opportunities for older portions of Spring Lake (3rd-7th Street; Main Street to Town Hall) More amenities for travelers could be provided Opportunity to improve infrastructure to attract local business High Taxes High Water Bills Bad Roads Utility access Diminishing of business base Increasing traffic congestion Deteriorating housing Deteriorating park amenities Flooding risk Vacant properties Lack of accountability Trash accumulation on roadsides and vacant lots No beautification standards for future development Strengths and Weaknesses A Residents were asked to mark a red dot in a as a weakness and a green dot in areas that responses were located within the Town of S respondents found Main Street and streets a weakness in the area.
+Strengths Weaknesses Opportunities Threats S W Ο Т Significant Community Potential Abundance of potential for businesses to come in with presence of vacant land and buildings Traffic Flow (People can get through town fairly quickly) Proximity to Fort Bragg and city life Quiet, small-town feel Diverse community Community pride Natural resources and beauty of local parks and trails Lunch food scene usinesses dining vacant Lack of grocery options Lack of retail options Lack of nearby medical facilities Lack of cohesive city management Lack of cohesive city management Traffic and speeding issues Connectivity issues Inability to keep local businesses Lack of access to local businesses due Expansion to community facilities such as a community swimming pool or skating rink Bring back public transit Need town beautification efforts Provide more family events Redevelopment opportunities for older portions of Spring Lake (3rd-7th Street; Main Street to Town Hall) More amenities for travelers could be provided Opportunity to improve infrastructure to attract local business High Taxes High Water Bills Bad Roads Utility access Diminishing of business base Increasing traffic congestion Deteriorating housing Deteriorating park amenities Flooding risk Vacant properties Lack of accountability Trash accumulation on roadsides and vacant lots No beautification standards for future development Strengths and Weaknesses A Residents were asked to mark a red dot in a as a weakness and a green dot in areas that responses were located within the Town of S respondents found Main Street and streets a weakness in the area.
 Ruth Street, 5th Street 87 & NC 210 and Duncan Road were percei reas of Spring Lake that were perceived were perceived as a strength.
 All Spring Lake, and the majority of around Bragg Blvd to be the largest at, the shopping center at the Fork of NC Pope Army Airfield